u39kun/ambari-grafana/README.md

 # ambari-grafana

-Use ambari-grafana to visualize metrics exposed via Ambari in Grafana.
+Use **ambari-grafana** to visualize metrics exposed via Ambari in Grafana.
 The following service metrics are supported as of now: HDFS, YARN, HBase, Storm, Kafka, Flume, Accumulo, and Ambari Metrics

 *This has been tested with Ambari 2.1.2 + HDP 2.3.*

+**ambari-grafana** is licensed under the Apache License, Version 2.0.

 ![Alt text](https://raw.githubusercontent.com/u39kun/ambari-grafana/master/screenshots/dashboard.png "Ambari Grafana Dashboard")